North Central Section of the AUA Bylaws

 The fiscal year of the Section shall date from January first to December thirty-first.
 All members except for Senior and Honorary Members shall be assessed application fees and dues in an amount determined by the Board of Directors.
 Special assessments may be ordered by the Board of Directors but must be approved by a majority of the members present and voting at the Annual Business Meeting.
 Any member who after appropriate notification does not pay membership dues shall cease to receive Section publications and notices.

 Section 4 — Voting Status and Rights

-Only Active and Senior Members of the Section who are members in good standing of the AUA and AUA Education and Research, Inc. (AUA E/R) shall be eligible to vote at the Annual Meeting.
+Only Active and Senior Members of the Section shall be eligible to vote.
 Active and Senior Members who are elected to Honorary Membership shall retain their voting status.
 Only voting members are eligible to hold office.
 All members shall be entitled to receive the latest available copy of the Articles of Incorporation, the Bylaws and the roster of membership of the Section.

 Section 5 — Election/Approval of Membership

 Active and Associate membership applicants shall be approved by the AUA Section Secretaries/Membership Council periodically throughout the year.
 All other membership category applicants shall be approved by the Section’s Membership Committee.
 All members must also be members of the AUA.
 New members shall receive a Certificate of Membership from the Secretary and the AUA will be notified of their Section membership.